 I have great respect for my profession and the people who have chosen to spend their lives guiding young men.
-I have been fortune to make good friends over the years of my career.
+I have been fortunate to make good friends over the years of my career.
 I enjoy meeting coaches and talking and visiting with them during the season and the off-season.
 When a coach learns where I work and they follow up complimenting the program, I feel a great sense of pride because I know we do things right.

 In my opinion, winning with class begins by putting the players, the students, and everybody else who is involved in the program at the forefront of your priorities.
 When you work with kids they have to come first.
 No matter how much you want to win, no matter how much you want to chase the career ladder, the kids are the most important part of a coach’s profession.
 When the kids believe in you, THAT is when you will be successful.

 The next most important is to act according to the message you teach and preach.
 If you talk about playing with class, then we should also be coaching with class.
 Recognize when victory is yours, and go to work making sure your kids understand that.
 When we tell a kid to act better and not retaliate, we should do the same.
 If you are getting upset because a team you are beating by four or more touchdowns scores, and your response is to “put another on them”, then what message are you sending your team?
 Running out the clock and finishing in victory formation is the bigger flex.